-In a nutshell the Employment Allowance is a grant towards your employers National Insurance (Class 1) payments.
-For the tax year 21/22 the Employment Allowance is £4000.
+In a nutshell the Employment Allowance is a grant towards your National Insurance (Class 1) payments that you pay as an employer.
+For the tax year 23/24 the Employment Allowance is £5000.

 What is Employers National Insurance Class 1?

-If your employee earns over the NIC Threshold (currently £8844 for 21/22) then as the employer you will pay National Insurance of 13.8% for the part of the salary over the threshold.
-This is a cost to the business, not deducted from the employee (although they will also have NI deducted from their salary!).
+If your employee earns over the NIC Threshold (currently £9096 for 23/24) then as the employer you will pay National Insurance of 13.8% for the part of their wages over the threshold.
+This is a cost to the business, not deducted from the employee (although they will also have employee’s NI deducted from their salary!).

 How does it work?